Candidates-Please enter your contact, experience and job search information into our master database by visiting our Contact Us page.

 - KNOW your objectives and career goals.
 What type of role do you desire?
 What size company is ideal for you?
 In what type of corporate culture do you thrive?
 Know thyself.

-- Map out the drive to the interview location.
+- Pre-plan the drive to the interview location using Google Maps or Waze to avoid road closures or other traffic issues.
 Arrive 5 minutes early but not any earlier than 15 minutes earlier.
 If you arrive too early, you could appear desperate.
 OR you make the interviewer feel inconvenienced to come out and meet you when they were finishing up a project prior to the interview time.

 - TURN OFF your cell phone before interviewing the room.
 Put it away and do not look at it again until you leave the interview.

 - Share hands firmly but not too firmly.

 - LOOK the interviewer in the eye but look away occasionally so as not to stare.